moredip/blog.thepete.net/source/about/index.markdown

 footer: false
 ---

-I am an independent software consultant based in the San Francisco Bay Area.
+I am an independent software delivery consultant based in the San Francisco Bay Area.
 Most of my work centers around supporting and advising startup engineering teams.

-I enjoy sharing my opinion via [conference talks and writing](/articles-and-talks), often with a focus on agile engineering practices.
+I enjoy sharing my opinion via [conference talks, podcasts and writing](/articles-and-talks), often with a focus on agile engineering practices.

-## How I work
+## How I can help

-I often engage with engineering organizations who are going through some sort of inflection point or experiencing growing pains.
+Most of my work is with engineering organizations who are going through some sort of inflection point or experiencing growing pains.

 For startups that are just getting off the ground I provide support in hiring an initial engineering team, laying out engineering practices, and defining an architectural approach for the initial MVP.

 For startups that have found product/market fit I consult on how to adjust engineering practices and architecture in a post-MVP world where the software being built (and decisions being made!) will likely persist for a lot longer.

 I love working with engineering organizations that are starting to move past a single team and/or a single codebase.
 This is a key inflection point for any engineering org.
-What has worked well in the previous reality will likely not work well in the future.
-I provide guidance on how to adjust engineering practices, SDLC and architecture.
+Folks often discover that approaches that have been worked well up to this point no long seem to work at this next level of scale.
+I provide guidance on how to adjust engineering practices, SDLC and architecture to enable your teams and software to scale.

-I also provide training and mentorship for teams getting started with new technologies or engineering techniques, with a focus on agile engineering practices - things like test automation and continuous delivery.
+I also provide training and mentorship for teams getting started with new technologies or engineering techniques.
+This support often has a focus on agile engineering practices - things like test automation and continuous delivery.

-## My Background
+## My background

 I have been building software and leading teams for about 20 years, working in a wide range of tech stacks and industry verticals.
 I've worked at startups where I was the first engineer and advised engineering leadership at Fortune 500 companies.